-The deadline to appeal your 2019 Property Assessment is Thursday January 31, 2019.
+The deadline to appeal your 2019 Property Assessment was Thursday January 31, 2019.

 Late appeals may still be filed with your local Assessment Office (by email, fax or letter), however, the panel may determine it to be invalid and decide not to hear your appeal.

 Property Assessment Review Panel (PARP) hearings take place between February 1 and March 15 each year.

 PARP members are members of the public appointed by the Minister responsible for BC Assessment, currently the Minister of Municipal Affairs and Housing.
 At this level, the appeal is called a review or complaint.
 Any person is entitled to file a complaint (appeal) about their own or another assessment on the grounds set out in s.
 32 of the

 Assessment Act and to have that assessment reviewed by a PARP.

 Property Assessment Concerns

 The review process provides options to have your property assessment concerns addressed.
 If you have concerns about your property assessment, you may discuss them with BC Assessment prior to filing an appeal.

 If there is an agreement to make an amendment through this informal process, a recommendation can be presented to the Panel on your behalf and your attendance at the hearing is not required.